Can this new digital current account compete with Starling and Monzo?

 To open this account you need to select “add” on the home page and choose “Save your spare change” account.

-After 12 months the money will be moved out of the separate account (though you can withdraw it earlier if you wish).
+After 12 months the money will be moved out of the separate account (though you can withdraw it earlier if you wish), and you can restart with a new round-up account if you wish.

 As with most digital banks, you can also use your debit card abroad for purchases or ATM withdrawals without any charges.
 Factor in the cashback and this now becomes the number one card to use overseas.